Realitaa/realitaa.netlify.app/README.md

 ## Deployment

-This project uses GitHub Actions ([.github/workflows/build.yml](.github/workflows/build.yml)) to build and deploy the site automatically on pushes to the dev branch using [peaceiris/actions-gh-pages@v3](https://github.com/peaceiris/actions-gh-pages).
+This project uses Vercel as hosting.
+Build and deployment are done automatically by Vercel.

 ## License